 A positive, creative attitude and consistent follow-through on assignments and agreements

 A team player attitude with an ability to work effectively in diverse groups

 Experience working with students ages 15 – 17 also desirable

 Energy, enthusiasm, and ability to motivate others

-A strong sense of responsibility, professionalism, and level of maturity
+A mature sense of responsibility, professionalism, and work ethic

 Knowledge of the Northwestern environment, preferably as a current matriculated student or CPP/NHSI/CTD alum

 Previous experience working with high school students as an RA, camp counselor, tutor, or other capacity